vishvAsa/kalpAntaram/kANe/v3/0/Chronological_Table.md

 or Dharmadvaitanirṇaya.
 1590 – 1630 A. D. - Nandapandita, author of the Dattakami

-māṁsā and Vaijayanti, com. on Viṣnudharmasūtra.
+māṁsā and Vaijayanti, com. on Viṣṇudharmasūtra.
 1610--1640 A. D.-Kamalakarabhatta, author of Nirnayasindhu,

 Vivādatapdava, Sūdrakamalakara and other works.